Masader-Thamaneya/thamaneya-backend/readme.md

 If the dev tunnel is not working or you're developing locally, you can run the project using Docker:

-1- download doker desktop
+- download doker desktop
-2- clone th eproject locally
+- clone the project's development branch locally
-3- run this command in the root of the project docker compose up --build
+- run this command in the root of the project docker compose up --build
-4- test on localhost:3000/api
+- test on localhost:3000/api